 On one level, they have consciously rejected these middle class values - bacause of values taught at home and their own knowledge of reality.
 I see this all the time in my English students who are in the vocational stream.
 They just aren't pliable the way academic students are.
 They want stuff that is immediately useful and relevant - not material that might help them in college work three years later.
 They are much more outspoken critics of bullshit - much more honest, open and independent.
 On another level, they do see their position as failure.
 It would be almost impossible not to - when faced with the snobbish social system within the school, where social status is, to a large degree, based on the courses you take.
 Vocational and academic students have little to do with each other.
 Even within voc.ed. there's a hierarchy with autobody and aircraft maintenance students at the top and food prep students at the bottom.
 Nothing about teaching within our system makes me sadder than to watch the chippy defensiveness of my vocational English students set off by the conflict between their own sense of self-respect and their feeling that they screwed up somewhere, their feeling that since they've had school problems, they must be dumb.
-This dual viewpoint is very important because it depends largely on his or her class background.
+This dual viewpoint is very important because it makes criticism and change of the society we live in very difficult.